 1/4 teaspoon kosher salt

 Place chocolate and butter in a bowl.
 In another bowl, whisk 1/4 cup sugar, flour, and cocoa powder.
-In small saucepan, bring milk and vanilla to boil.
+In small saucepan, bring milk and vanilla to just under a boil.
 Gradually whisk hot milk into the sugar mixture and mix well.
 Return everything back to the same saucepan.
-Cook the mixture over medium heat for about a minute until thick, stirring constantly.
+Cook the mixture over low heat until thick, stirring constantly.
 Pour mixture into the bowl with the chocolate and butter and stir until melted.
 Add egg yolks and whisk very well.

 Preheat oven to 350°F. Bake soufflés until puffed above rim of dish and edges are set, about 15 minutes.
 Serve immediately with Star of Anise Crème Anglaise.